grantbow/fit/FAQ.md

    and testing.
 As of 2019 go.mod files are the best way to rename module paths.

+Q: What's the difference between a DVCS and an SCM?
+A: A source code management (SCM) system is a (distributed) version control system (DVCS) used in the context of source code.
+All SCM and VCS as well.

 Q: How do I add an issue x?
 A: `mkdir issues/x ; edit issues/x/Description ; git add issues/x/Description ; git commit ; git push`